Establishing a Jetting Baseline

 added some accessories, one of the most important pieces of information

-baseline.
-This is when you fine-tune and jet your carburetors
+baseline”.
+This is when you fine-tune and jet your carburetors for a

-for a specific set of conditions.
-Once you determine a baseline for
+specific set of conditions.
+Once you determine a baseline for your exact

-your exact intake/engine/exhaust combination, you can use the data to
+intake/engine/exhaust combination, you can use the data to properly

-properly calibrate your jetting for whatever conditions you may ride
+calibrate your jetting for whatever conditions you may ride in.
+This

-in.
-This procedure is especially valuable for unique combinations that
+procedure is especially valuable for unique combinations that deviate from

 While more precise tuning can be performed using exhaust gas temperature gauges, you can perform very accurate tuning by simply analyzing the spark plugs and the piston wash.
 Many tuners will simply learn to read spark plugs, as this is clearly the quickest and easiest method.

 At the time of your testing, air temperature and elevation, at a minimum, are required to determine your baseline specification.
 Better yet, what you’re really interested in is Relative Air Density, a reading that is a combination of air temperature and barometric pressure.
 You can determine the proper jetting for your sled at a given temperature and elevation, but if this was performed when a low pressure air mass was present, you could be too lean at that same elevation and temperature if a high pressure air mass passes through.
 A higher barometric pressure means that the air is denser, and there will be more molecules of oxygen entering your engine, thus a leaner fuel/air mixture.